cprevallet/fitplot/static/help.rst

 Ending the application
 ----------------------

-Ending the application is performed in two steps.
-Close the browser window and hit control-C in the window containing the server.
-This may be performed in either order.
+Ending the application is performed by clicking on the exit target on the far right.
+The application will prompt for confirmation and when it's received, signal the server to stop and close the browser window.
+If the help window is also open it will have to be closed manually.

 Known Issues
 ============